ion9/eve-kino/README.md

 eve-kino is a web application to generate short movies using the art assets of EVE Online.

-I wanted to see what it was like back in the day to i got the input working.
+I wanted to see what it was like back in the day, so I got the input working.

 **This project has been discontinued.
 If you find some re-use, dertseha would be happy about a reference.**